KasunThushara/RedditRAG/README.md

 # RedditRAG with Gemini API 🔍🤖

 This is a **Retrieval-Augmented Generation (RAG)** tool that fetches Reddit posts using the Reddit API and allows you to ask questions about them using the **Google Gemini API**.
+The tool now features a two-step workflow for better performance: first create your vector database, then query it as needed.

 ---

 ## 📁 Features

+- **Two-step workflow**:
+  - 1️⃣ Create vector database from Reddit posts
+  - 2️⃣ Query the pre-built database multiple times
 - Fetch Reddit post contents from `.txt` link lists
-- Create vector database for semantic search
+- Persistent vector storage for efficient querying
 - Ask contextual questions from the content using Gemini
+- View sample posts and sources used for answers
 - Built with **Streamlit** for a simple interactive UI

 ---